GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

-When the payment app is launched, it receives [the transaction information](https://w3c.github.io/payment-handler/#the-paymentrequestevent) passed to the `PaymentRequest` object in Step 1, which includes:
+When the payment app is launched, it receives [the transaction information](https://w3c.github.io/payment-handler/#the-paymentrequestevent) passed to the `PaymentRequest` object in Step 1, which includes the following:

-* the payment method data
+* Payment method data
-* the total price
+* Total price
-* payment options
+* Payment options

 The payment app uses the transaction information to label its UI.